-Laravel is an open-source PHP web application framework based on MVC architecture.
-The framework was created and maintained by Taylor Otwell since June 2011.
-The syntax patterns of Laravel are expressive and elegant.
-The reason behind the rapid emergence of this framework are:
+Laravel is an open-source PHP web application framework based on MVC architecture created in 2011 and maintained by Taylor Otwell.

-Wikipedia has mentioned, “according to a March 2015 developer’s survey on PHP frameworks popularity, Laravel was listed as the most popular PHP framework of 2015, followed by Symfony2, Nette, CodeIgniter, Yii2, and others.
+On the Laravel Wikipedia page, it states “according to a March 2015 developer’s survey on PHP frameworks popularity, Laravel was listed as the most popular PHP framework of 2015, followed by Symfony2, Nette, CodeIgniter, Yii2, and others.
 As of August 2014, Laravel is the most popular and watched PHP project on GitHub.”
 This Sitepoint survey seems to back this up as well.

-Below is a comparative analysis of CI and Laravel based on some of the basic features that a PHP framework should have.
+Below, we have a comparison of CodeIgniter and Laravel based on what features we believe a PHP framework should have.

-Besides the above statistics, we loved the flavour of beautiful coding pattern in Laravel.
+The above statistics aside, we loved the type of beautiful code structure in Laravel.

-Laravel recently launched another stunning micro-framework called Lumen, a tiny framework with minimalistic codes, through which relatively small web applications can be built fairly quickly.
+Laravel recently launched another stunning micro-framework called Lumen, a tiny framework with minimalist code, through which relatively small web applications can be built fairly quickly.
 The micro framework can be downloaded from Laravel’s github repository along with documentation.

 To conclude, Laravel currently is the framework of our choice mainly because of the coding pattern that we like for its elegance thereby supporting robust application development in no time at all.